-Carol was diagnosed with rheumatoid arthritis in the prime of life, at age 19.
+Carol is a former writer for Verywell Health covering arthritis.
+She was diagnosed with rheumatoid arthritis at age 19.
 She has lived her entire adult life with the disease, so has first-hand experience from the patient's perspective.
 Carol's husband Rick (deceased) also had rheumatoid arthritis.

 Carol worked as a Registered Medical Technologist in a hospital laboratory for 16 years until arthritis forced her to prematurely end her career.
 She began writing about arthritis professionally in 1997, and has been a patient advocate for people living with arthritis and chronic illness ever since.

 In 2012, Carol was named one of SharecareNow's Top 10 Influencers in the Online Rheumatoid Arthritis Community.
 In 2014, Carol was also named one of Sharecare's Top 10 Social HealthMakers for Osteoarthritis.

 Carol has a Bachelor of Science degree in Biology from Cleveland State University, in Ohio.
 She also completed a one-year internship in a School of Medical Technology and became a Registered Medical Technologist, MT (ASCP).

 Arthritis is a prevalent disease.
 In the US, more than 50 million adults have self-reported doctor-diagnosed arthritis, according to the Centers for Disease Control and Prevention (CDC).
 Approximately 21 million adults have arthritis and arthritis-attributable activity limitation.

 Arthritis is not a single disease.
 That's the biggest misconception.
 Arthritis refers to a group of more than 100 different diseases and conditions which have characteristic pain, stiffness and swelling in or around the joints.
 Early diagnosis and treatment are imperative to slow progression of the disease and to help prevent permanent joint damage and disability.